 Loop Colostomy / Loop Ileostomy

-A loop colostomy is a temporary colostomy used to allow the distal portion of the bowel and the anastomosis to heal after surgery, before being reversed around 6-8 weeks later.
+A loop colostomy or loop ileostomy is a temporary stoma used to allow a distal portion of the bowel and anastomosis to heal after surgery.
+They may be called a “covering” or “defunctioning” loop colostomy or ileostomy, as they allow faeces to bypass the distal, healing portion of bowel until healed and ready to restart normal function.
+They are usually reversed around 6-8 weeks later.
 The bowel is partially opened and folded so that there are two openings on the skin side-by-side, attached in the middle.

 “Loop” refers to it being the two ends (proximal and distal) of a section of small bowel being brought out onto the skin.
 The proximal end (the productive side) is turned inside out to form a spout to protect the surrounding skin.
 This distal end is flatter.
 This allows you to distinguish between the proximal and distal portions of the bowel.

 A urostomy is used to drain urine from the kidney, bypassing the ureters, bladder and urethra.
 This may be used after a cystectomy (removal of the bladder).

 Forming a urostomy involves creating an ileal conduit.
 A section of the ileum (15 – 20cm) is removed and end-to-end anastomosis is created so that the bowel is continuous.
 The ends of the ureters are anastomosed to the separated section of the ileum.
 The end of the section is brought out onto the skin as a stoma and drains urine directly from the ureters into a urostomy bag.

 Urostomy bags need to fit tightly around the urostomy to avoid urine coming in contact with the skin.
 Urine in contact with the skin will cause irritation and skin damage.